MatiasOS/writings/xoor/this.md

 food.WhatIAm() // Prints -> Hi!
 I'm a schnitzel
 ```

-But, if we create a new reference to this function
+But, if we create a new reference to the function `WhatIAmHere`

 ```javascript
 const WhatIAmHere = food.WhatIAm